 There are two major types of diabetes, but they don't have very exciting names.
 They're called type 1 and type 2.
-Let's find out about type 2 diabetes (say: dye-uh-be-tees), a health problem that affects kids and adults.
+Let's find out about type 2 diabetes (say: dye-uh-BEE-tees), a health problem that affects kids and adults.

-Diabetes is a disease that affects how the body uses glucose (say: gloo-kose), a sugar that is the body's main source of fuel.
+Diabetes is a disease that affects how the body uses glucose (say: GLOO-kose), a sugar that is the body's main source of fuel.
 Like a CD player needs batteries, your body needs glucose to keep running.
 Here's how it should work:

 The pancreas is a long, flat gland in your belly that helps your body digest food.
 It also makes insulin.
 Insulin is kind of like a key that opens the doors to the cells of the body.
 It lets the glucose in.
 Then the glucose can move out of the blood and into the cells.